GetCider/zoobac_documentation/README.md

   <img src="https://github.com/GetCider/zoobac_documentation/raw/master/imgs/installation2.png" />
 </p>

+8. Wait for the completion of the installation process.
+Then remove the installation flash drive and press "**restart now**".

 ____

-- Wait for the completion of the installation process.
-Then remove the installation flash drive and press "**restart now**".
+## Setting up the system

 - After the first system boot, click on the button with the mouse image (similar to the "**Start**" button in windows), select "**Settings**", and then "**Session and Startup**".
 In the "**Application Autostart**" tab, remove all the checkmarks.